pinscript/Tweetstream/README.md

 # What's tweetstream?

-Tweetstream is a (yet) simple wrapper around twitters streaming api for php.
+Tweetstream is a (yet) simple wrapper around Twitters streaming api for php.

 ## Features
- * Track all tweets for given keywords (sample usage below)
+ * Track all tweets for given keywords (sample usage below).
+This is useful since Twitter does not make tweets available forever.

 ## Usage